 Think of it in this way: Would you rather be okay with filling a lengthy (multiple mouse scrolls) single-page form or would you rather have a screen-sized form with tabs to ask different kinds of information?
 Our best belief is that you will choose the latter.
 Place a progress bar if you want to add more features into your registration forms.
 The point here is that users should be able to feel comfortable at all times and a great UI UX is the best way to make sure of that.

 Increase Readability With UI UX

 Of course, the first thing a user does when they face a registration form is that they analyse it.
 Read it from top to bottom and see how lengthy it is.
 Most users scan forms before they fill.
 UI UX can help them in this case as well.
 Simply aligning the form label to the left of the page can reduce users’ eye movements and speeds up the form processing time.
 Next, a single column form is better than double-column forms, all because there is lesser eye movement involved.
-A great UI UX design optimizes the flow of forms by giving it a natural and logical touch.
+One of the benefits of UI/UX design that is effective, it optimizes the flow of forms by giving it a natural and logical touch.
 The purpose here is to reduce the visual fixations and make it easier for the users to scan the page.

 Finally, Form A Strong Communication Link